ADA Compliance: What Does “ADA Compliant” Mean for a Website?

 With that in mind, Here are the basic requirements we see for a valid claim of ADA compliance:

-- Consistent with the regulatory record – The U.S. Department of Justice (DoJ) is the agency broadly charged with promulgating regulations related to Title III of the ADA.
+• Consistent with the regulatory record – The U.S. Department of Justice (DoJ) is the agency broadly charged with promulgating regulations related to Title III of the ADA.
 While there aren’t regulations that clearly define how the ADA applies to websites, that doesn’t mean the regulations are without use.
-In fact, a lot of the digital issues we are grappling with have analog equivalents that can reasonably be applied.
+A lot of the digital issues we are grappling with have analog equivalents that can reasonably be applied.
 So we’ll use the regulatory record when it can be judiciously and reasonably applied to technology.

-- Helpful in the current enforcement and litigation environment – Abstractly, we don’t have to care about the current enforcement and litigation environment when making a claim of compliance.
+• Helpful in the current enforcement and litigation environment – Abstractly, we don’t have to care about the current enforcement and litigation environment when claiming compliance.
 Practically, all of this is being made in a real-world context of litigation.
 The utility of such a claim in defending—or ideally mooting—a claim of non-compliance seems a reasonable item to include in developing such an approach.

 Lest there be any confusion, there are a variety of fixes for the ambiguity here.
 The DoJ could take regulatory action to clarify the situation.
 Congress could modify or extend the ADA to address the ambiguity.
 Courts could step in and provide clear guidance that can be broadly applied.